Individual or compiled

 // Be careful about your regular expressions being too lax

-var myCustomRegex = /^data-my-app-[\w-]+/
+const myCustomRegex = /^data-my-app-[\w-]+/

 myDefaultAllowList['*'].push(myCustomRegex)